Day 1 - Newcastle

 Day 5 - Seyðisfjörður, Iceland

 Seyðisfjörður is a welcoming town rich in history, natural wonders and magnificent wildlife.
 Situated close to a glacier, Seyðisfjörður has remained an important trading centre since the 19th century.
 The town is a cluster of colourful, Norwegian-style houses which date back to the early 20th century.
-Hiking trials take you through the town, along the coast and near the beautiful Fjarðará River, and other exciting optional excursions take you to view the beautiful puffin colonies residing here.
+Hiking trails take you through the town, along the coast and near the beautiful Fjarðará River, and other exciting optional excursions take you to view the beautiful puffin colonies residing here.

 Day 6 - Akureyri